noahehall/theBookOfNoah/0current/languages/nim/nim.md

 ### procedural traits

 - procedures are standalone entities that operate on data structures
-- using procedures enable compile time static type checking, dead code elimination, and perf boost over methods
+- using procedures enable compile time evaluation & type checking, dead code elimination, and perf boost over methods
-- but does not have dynamic dispatch (see method)
+- but uses static dispatch and not have dynamic dispatch (see method)
+  - at compile time i think procs are only attached to the base object,
+  - this causes subtypes to always use the base object implementation (again, i think lol)

 ### method (member) functions